COVID-19 Updates for Doctoral Students

 - Assess written and oral communication skills and the ability to respond to questions.

 Students who have a research advisor and have successfully completed the RCC coursework or who have successfully petitioned are eligible to apply for the RFE.
 Students must have a 3.5 GPA or higher to take the RFE.
-If a student does not have this GPA, he is required to submit a petition form to the graduate chair for consideration to take the RFE.
+If a student does not have this GPA, they are required to submit a petition form to the graduate chair for consideration to take the RFE.

 PhD students who successfully complete the RCC coursework must take the RFE the following semester.
 Change of Program students must take the RFE within one year.
 It is not mandatory for Change of Program students to take the RFE in their first semester as a PhD student.

-Exams are held in the first two weeks of November (fall) and last two weeks of March (winter).
+Exams are held in the last two weeks of October and last two weeks of March (winter).
 The RFE is an oral exam lasting for 45 minutes which is structured with a 15 minute presentation followed by 30 minutes of question and answer with two faculty members.

 The RFE is organized by research subject areas as listed below: